HayleeSophia77/CSC-221/M4GroupPro1_Autograder/README.md

 Further instructions are referenced in your group.

-Files that should be submitted for this group project(zipped folder containing the following)
+Files that should be submitted for this group project(zipped folder containing the following):

-.
-Modularized program (at least 2 .py files )
+* Modularized program (at least 2 .py files )
-.
-Word document listing findings and results of Part1, Part3 and Part4(make sure it’s well organized and properly outlined) .
-Flowchart
+* Word document listing findings and results of Part1, Part3 and Part4(make sure it’s well organized and properly outlined)
+* Flowchart

 Only ONE submission per team!!